Interior Design

 Upon completion of this course, the student will be able to:

-- recognize the business of event planning.
+- research the business of event design and planning.

 - assemble the essential components of an event.